Shivarajkumar21/UniVerse_social_media_app/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This is a strong copyleft license that requires any derivative works to be open source and prevents commercial use without explicit permission.

 ## 🤝 Contributing